 Bratislava weather in winter: Temperatures average 4°C / -2°C (high / low) in December.

-Plan your trip: Follow our tips to help plan your Christmas holiday or winter break.
+Plan your trip: Follow my tips to help plan your Christmas holiday or winter break.

 Travel tip: Visit popular Christmas destinations like Vienna and Budapest on the same trip or smaller cities like Esztergom, Hungary or Kosice, Slovakia.